-This guide provides detailed information about our JavaScript Browser SDK, built on top of our JS SDK core modules but optimized for Web Browsers.
-This SDK also has a pluggable API you can use to include more functionality optionally and keep your bundle leaner.
+This guide provides detailed information about our JavaScript Browser SDK, which is built on top of our JS SDK core modules but optimized for web browsers.

 All of our SDKs are open source.
 Go to our JavaScript Browser SDK GitHub repository to see the source code.

-Language Support
+Language support

-If you're looking for possible polyfill options, for Promise check es6-promise and for Fetch we recommend the lightweight unfetch or whatwg-fetch
+If you're looking for possible polyfill options, for Promise, check es6-promise and for Fetch, we recommend the lightweight unfetch or whatwg-fetch.

 Initialization